 Such programs succeed by reinforcing brand loyalty with frequent customers through exclusive discounts, VIP access to products, preferential treatments, and more.
-This is especially important in the current crisis, as you need to win back customers once COVID-19 is over.
+This is especially important in the current crisis.

 Let’s grab a seat at the table with four companies that are serving up exceptional restaurant loyalty programs for their customers.
 Bon appétit!

 1. DD Perks: Getting Priority Service

 With over 12,000 shops in 45 countries and over 8 million loyal customers across the globe, Dunkin’ Donuts stores no doubt see a lot of traffic each day.
 Knowing that people hate waiting in long lines, the company utilizes priority services as the main selling point for its restaurant loyalty program.

 Members can use the company’s app to place their order in advance, and then claim it instantly once they enter the store.
 Dunkin’ also offers a free beverage after collecting 200 points ($40).

 Priority service and early access to upcoming new dishes is not only a highly alluring loyalty program feature, but also relatively inexpensive.
 You can either use these kinds of benefits as high-tier rewards to increase customer lifetime value, or make it instantly accessible to members, thus boosting enrollment rates.